Raheem Sterling: 2016–2018: Collective and individual success

-2018–19: Domestic treble with City
+2018–2019: Domestic treble with City

 Following England's World Cup campaign, Sterling made an immediate return to the Manchester City starting line-up.
 On 12 August 2018, less than a month after starting in England's 2–0 loss against Belgium in the third place play-off, Sterling scored the opening goal in Manchester City's 2–0 away win against Arsenal.
 The strike was Sterling's 50th Premier League goal.
 On 4 November 2018, Sterling scored twice and made two assists in a 6–1 win against Southampton at home, scoring his 50th goal for Manchester City in all competitions in the process.
 In November 2018, he signed a three-year extension to keep him at City until 2023.

 In December 2018, Sterling alleged that sections of the media served to "fuel racism" with their portrayal of young black footballers.
 The comments emerged after Sterling was subjected to alleged racist abuse during City's 2–0 defeat at Chelsea.

 He began 2019 with a 2–1 win against Liverpool, where he assisted Leroy Sané's winning goal.
 On 6 January 2019, he scored a goal and assisted one in a 7–0 win against Rotherham, which booked their place in the fourth round.
 On 20 January 2019, he headed a goal to help City win 3–0 over Huddersfield Town.
-On 3 February 2019, he helped assist two of Sergio Agüero's goal to beat Arsenal 3–1, which helped City move 2 points behind Liverpool.
-On 10 February 2019, he scored two goals to beat Chelsea 6–0 at the Etihad.
-On 20 February 2019, in a first leg match of the Champions League against Schalke, he scored the winning goal in the 90th minute in a 3–2 win.
-In the EFL Cup Final on 24 February 2019, he scored the winning penalty in the penalty shootout to win the cup.
+On 3 February 2019, he helped assist two of Sergio Agüero's goal to beat Arsenal 3–1, which helped City move two points behind Liverpool.
+On 20 February, in a first leg match of the Champions League against Schalke, he scored the winning goal in the 90th minute in a 3–2 win.
+In the 2019 EFL Cup final on 24 February, he scored the winning penalty in the penalty shootout to win the cup.
 The following month, he scored a hat-trick for the first time since 2015 within the space of 13 minutes – the fastest hat-trick of the season – to secure a 3–1 victory over Watford.
 He scored again in the return leg of Man City's Champions League clash with Schalke to help the club record a 7–0 (10–2) victory and equal the record for the largest winning margin in the knockout-phase of the competition.
 On 17 April 2019, Sterling scored two in Manchester City's 4–3 win over Tottenham Hotspur in their UEFA Champions League quarter-final second-leg; however, they were knocked out on away goals after losing 1–0 in the first leg.
-On 18 May 2019, Sterling scored twice as Manchester City defeated Watford 6–0 in the 2019 FA Cup Final to clinch a domestic treble.
+On 18 May 2019, Sterling scored twice as Manchester City defeated Watford 6–0 in the 2019 FA Cup final to clinch a domestic treble.

 In the 2018–19 season, he was named to the PFA Premier League Team of the Year and won the PFA Young Player of the Year and FWA Footballer of the Year.